A dropped kerb or vehicle access request allows you to access your driveway from across the pavement.

 - check the location of the crossover required at your property against the safety criteria

-- ensure that no tree trunk exists within 1m of the proposed crossing
+- ensure that no tree trunk exists within one metre of the proposed crossing

-- ensure that no utility apparatus or street furniture exists within 1m of the proposed crossover
+- ensure that no utility apparatus or street furniture exists within one metre of the proposed crossover